-The Board considers that the current composition of the Board and its Committees is appropriate because:
+While a majority of the Directors on the Board are not independent, the Board considers that the composition of the Board and its Committees is appropriate because:

-- the Chair of the Board is independent; - all Board committees are chaired by an independent Director and throughout the financial year ended 30 June 2015 there has been a majority of independent Directors on all Board committees; - the Nominations, HR & Remuneration and Audit and Risk Committees, for the duration of the financial year, have comprised a majority of independent Directors; and - robust procedures are in place to manage any actual or potential conflicts of interest that may arise.
+- the Chair of the Board is independent and is not the same person as the CEO; - all Nominations, HR & Remuneration and Audit & Risk Committees are chaired by an independent Director and throughout the financial year ended 30 June 2017 there has been a majority of independent Directors on all Board committees; and - robust procedures are in place to manage any actual or potential conflicts of interest that may arise.
 These include procedures to ensure that directors are not present and do not vote on matters where that would be prohibited by the Corporations Act 2001.